Academic Success Center

 Your life changes when you enter college.
 Your days will soon be even busier and filled with new challenges, priorities and activities.
 Students who become familiar with their campus, the faculty and staff, and available resources enhance their chances for success.
 Students admitted to UALR will receive an email invitation, at the email address provided on the admission application, to complete online orientation or attend orientation on campus.

-Additional information is available at ualr.edu/campuslife/orientation/ or you may contact the Office of Campus Life, (501) 569-3308.
+Additional information is available at ualr.edu/newstudents or you may contact the Student Experience Center, (501) 569-3308.

 Orientation leaders assist in a variety of activities designed to welcome new students and their families.
 Criteria for orientation leader selection include the ability to interact well with others and to communicate information about the University; successful scholastic achievement; and evidence of previous leadership roles.
 Faculty, staff, and administrators are invited to recommend students for orientation leader selection.
-For more information, contact the Office of Campus Life.
+For more information, contact the Student Experience Center.

 The Ottenheimer Library welcomes students, as well as faculty and staff.
 Friendly librarians and library staff are available to answer questions and assist with research.
 In addition to more than 500,000 books, Ottenheimer Library also features: